fzy28/fzy28.github.io/_pages/about.md

 At UCSD, I continue deepening my knowledge in rendering.
 I have been working on a rendering project with [Prof. Tzumao-Li](https://cseweb.ucsd.edu/~tzli/) up to now.
 Beyond rendering, I have a strong interest in inverse rendering and 3D reconstruction.
 I interned at [SU Lab](https://cseweb.ucsd.edu/~haosu/) for a period of time.

-## Out of Research

-I'm an enthusiast for mathematics.
-I enjoy watching educational math videos on YouTube and Bilibili.
-I'm deeply moved by the beauty of mathematics.

-I love rock & roll.
-I play the saxophone and have once performed Cui Jian's "Rock 'n' Roll on the New Long March"(崔健的歌，新长征路上的摇滚).

-I really like Japanese anime and manga.
-My favorite are Cowboy Bebop and K-On!.

 Naturally, I am a passionate gamer.
 I even believe that my greatest talent might lie in playing games.
-When I was 15, I played League of Legends so well that I was invited for a trial for a junior training team to become a professional game player, though I refused for high school.

 Besides, I like cooking.
+I love rock & roll.
+I play the saxophone.
+And I really like Japanese anime and manga.
+My favorite are Cowboy Bebop and K-On!.

 ## About Future